Entertaining the idea of building your own steel bumper? We’re going to help you determine if it’s the best option for you.

 Granted, these are worst-case scenarios.
 Still, your bumper is a safety component...should it be assembled by a pro, or built by a DIY fabrication first timer in his or her garage?

-Because all of our bumpers are built and welded by experienced fabricators and welders, you never have to worry about vehicle safety with a TDK bumper
+Because all TDK bumpers are built and welded by experienced fabricators and welders, you get added safety.
+(Find our Toyota bumpers here.)

 While a DIY steel bumper kit might seem like a great deal, the potential for pitfalls makes it a bad choice for truck owners that care about quality.
 New truck buyers spend tens of thousands of dollars on a truck because they want something tough and reliable, no matter what.